czue/pegasus-docs/experimental/react-front-end.md

 and isolating your front end and back end code.

-Pegasus experimentally ships with a decoupled front end *example application* that can be used as a starting point for building out a decoupled front end with React and Next.js.
+Pegasus experimentally ships with a decoupled front end *example application* that can be used as a starting point for building out a decoupled front end with React.
+It uses [Vite](https://vitejs.dev/) as a development server and build tool.

 The features it includes are:

-- A standalone Next.js application.
+- A standalone Vite / React application.
 - Authentication via JWT---including sign up, login and logout functionality.
 - A sample profile page which shows how to retrieve data from your back end and display it.
+- The employee lifecycle demo that ships with Pegasus.

-The decoupled front end is *only available on TailwindCSS* and uses DaisyUI for styling.
+The standalone front end is *only available on TailwindCSS* and uses DaisyUI for styling.

+**The standalone is not intended to be a replacement for Pegasus's UI, but a reference example you can use as a starting point to build standalone, React, single-page-applications with Pegasus.**

 Here are some technical details: